Introduced by Rep. Matt Lori R-Constantine on January 17, 2012

 To revise the types of firearms allowed for deer hunting south of the “rifle line” in the Lower Peninsula.
 In addition to shotguns and muzzle-loading rifles, hunters could use a .35 caliber or larger pistol capable of holding no more than nine rounds, and a .35 caliber or larger rifle loaded with straight-walled cartridges and a maximum case length of 1.80 inches (in other words, not a high-power rifle cartridge).
+Official Text and Analysis.

 Referred to the House Natural Resources, Tourism, and Outdoor Recreation Committee on January 17, 2012

-Reported in the House on May 22, 2012, with the recommendation that the substitute (H-1) be adopted and that the bill then pass.
+With the recommendation that the substitute (H-1) be adopted and that the bill then pass.

 The substitute passed by voice vote in the House on September 27, 2012